 Welcome to the beautiful and vibrant city of Santiago de los Caballeros, the second-largest in the Dominican Republic.
 Famously nicknamed as “La Ciudad Corazón” (the heartland city) and historically known as the first “Santiago” of the Western Hemisphere (there are so many).
-The city was founded in 1495 as the first wave of European colonization crushed the Americas.
+The city was founded in 1495, as the first wave of European colonization crushed the Americas.
 As such, it is a major cultural hub and home to one of the best museums in the Caribbean: El Centro Leon!

 Visiting el Centro León

-Upon arriving at Centro Leon’s entrance, visitors will be greeted with an impressive architectural sight at the foot of idyllic fountains and a pool of water on each side.
-Once inside, take in the outstanding features of high ceilings and grandeur, as you are entering what many consider not just the best but also the most modern museum in all of the Caribbean.
+Upon arriving at Centro Leon’s entrance, visitors will be greeted with an impressive architectural sight surrounded by idyllic palm trees, fountains, and a pool of water on each side.
+Once inside, take in the outstanding features of high ceilings and grandeur, as you are entering what many consider not just the best but also the most modern museum in the Caribbean.

 Museum Collections & Exhibition Spaces